Read This First

 Prompt 2: Can we say that methodological naturalism is grounded by its explanatory track record?

-At this stage, the gain is not memorizing the conclusion but learning to think with Naturalistic Explanations Prevailing, Conceptual Challenges for Supernatural Explanations, and Methodological Naturalism Graphic.
+Treat Naturalistic Explanations Prevailing, Conceptual Challenges for Supernatural Explanations, and Methodological Naturalism Graphic as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 Methodological naturalism bases its investigations on empirical evidence and testable hypotheses.
 The success of this approach is evident in the vast accumulation of knowledge and understanding about the natural world that has been achieved through scientific inquiry.
 This empirical success demonstrates the effectiveness of methodological naturalism in providing reliable explanations for natural phenomena.